smallyunet/mindmap-share/README.md

-> I will stop continue because I did not found mindmap tools satisfy to me.
+> I will stop it because I did not found mindmap tools satisfy to me.

 Share some mindmap I drew.